The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

 * Single target damage (310), 1.5 cast time
 * At lower levels you'll have Stone, which gets replaced by Glare at level 72
-* Can weaveone oGCD after it
+* Can weave one oGCD after it
 * Cast this when you don't need to do anything else.

 ![Holy III](https://xivapi.com/i/002000/002647_hr1.png)